Deepika6689/gmc-extractor/README.md

 Then open **http://localhost:5000**.

-- If `ANTHROPIC_API_KEY` is already set in your environment, uploads run full LLM extraction automatically.
+- If `GEMINI_API_KEY` or `ANTHROPIC_API_KEY` is already set in your environment, uploads run full LLM extraction automatically (Gemini preferred if both are set).
-- Otherwise, paste a key into the "Anthropic API key" field in the top bar and click **Use key** — it's held in server memory for that run only and is never written to disk.
+- Otherwise, paste a key into the **Gemini** field (free, no card) or the **Anthropic** field (paid) in the top bar and click **Use** — it's held in server memory for that run only and is never written to disk.
 - Previously processed files (including ones run via the CLI into `output/`) show up automatically in the left-hand file list.

+## Post-extraction enrichment

+`src/enrichment.py` runs after every extraction (regardless of which engine produced it) and fills in `policy_tenure` from `inception_or_renewal_date` / `policy_end_date` when the document states a start/end date but never spells out the tenure explicitly — common across the sample set, where policies give exact dates and leave the reader to work out it's "1 Year(s)".
+It only fills the field when it's genuinely empty; a tenure the model actually found stated in the text is never overwritten.
+The computed value is labeled `"1 Year(s) (computed from 02-Apr-2022 → 01-Apr-2023)"` rather than a bare `"1 Year(s)"`, so a reviewer can immediately tell it was derived, not extracted verbatim — keeping with the "trace every value back to its source" principle used throughout this schema.

 ## Known scaling points (not implemented in this v1, called out intentionally)

+- **Gemini's `response_schema` constrained-decoding mode cannot be used directly with this schema.** `schema.GMCExtraction` has ~40 repeated nested `CoverageField` objects; passing it as Gemini's `response_schema` throws `400 INVALID_ARGUMENT: ... too many states for serving` — a hard limit in Gemini's schema compiler, not something tunable via token limits or field descriptions. `gemini_extractor.py` works around this by requesting free-form JSON (`response_mime_type="application/json"` with no `response_schema`) and showing the model an exact empty-shape example of the target JSON in the prompt instead — the response is then validated against the same pydantic model used everywhere else, so the guarantee of schema-conformant output is enforced on the client side rather than by the API.
+Anthropic's tool-use path doesn't hit this limit and still uses provider-side constrained decoding.
 - **Chunking for very long documents.** The LLM call currently sends the full document text in a single request.
-This comfortably fits an 80-page policy in Claude's context window, so it wasn't built for v1 — but a production version processing hundreds of policies per batch would want a page-window chunking + merge strategy to control per-call token cost.
+This comfortably fits an 80-page policy in context, so it wasn't built for v1 — but a production version processing hundreds of policies per batch would want a page-window chunking + merge strategy to control per-call token cost.
 - **Cross-check scoring.** `rules_extractor.py`'s output is currently a standalone fallback path rather than being diffed against the LLM pass automatically; wiring the two together into an agreement/confidence score per field would strengthen the "Accuracy" evaluation story further.
-- **Multi-document policies.** Some GMC packs bundle a personal-accident rider PDF alongside the base GMC schedule (as in the sample set).
-This version processes each PDF independently; a production version would likely want an explicit "which PDF is the base GMC vs. a rider" classification step before merging results per employer.
+- **Metro / Non-Metro delivery labeling is sometimes an assumption, not a fact.** Several sample policies state a single flat maternity limit for "Normal Delivery" and "C-Section" with no metro/non-metro distinction in the source text at all.
+When that happens, the model has to place the value into one of the two schema slots (metro or non-metro) since the document doesn't say — and it has been observed to pick differently across documents (e.g. non-metro in one Care Health policy, metro in a Niva Bupa policy) purely because the source gives no signal either way.
+The rupee values extracted in these cases are accurate; only the metro/non-metro bucket assignment is an unavoidable guess when the source doesn't distinguish.
+A production version might instead leave both slots populated with the same value plus a flag noting "source does not distinguish metro/non-metro," rather than picking one.
+- **Multi-document policies / non-GMC products in the same batch.** The provided sample set includes `Net Catalyst - GPA - Policy Copy - 2022-23.pdf`, which is a **Group Personal Accident (GPA)** policy, not GMC — verified by reading the document itself ("LIBERTY GROUP PERSONAL ACCIDENT POLICY").
+GPA covers accidental death/disability payouts and has no room rent, ICU, maternity, or waiting-period clauses at all, so the pipeline correctly extracts the metadata it can (insurer, premium, employee count, capital sum insured) and leaves every GMC-specific benefit field null rather than fabricating values for a product category that doesn't have them — this is intended behavior, not a missed extraction.
+A production version processing a full employer's insurance pack (which often bundles a GPA rider alongside the base GMC policy) would likely want an explicit document-type classification step up front, so GPA-specific fields (accidental death benefit, permanent disability %, etc.) get their own schema instead of being force-fit into the GMC one.

 ## Project structure

+## Project structure

 ```
 gmc-extractor/
 ├── src/
 │ ├── schema.py # pydantic output schema (QMS field mapping)
 │ ├── pdf_extractor.py # text/table extraction + OCR fallback
 │ ├── llm_extractor.py # Claude tool-use structured extraction
+│ ├── gemini_extractor.py # Gemini structured extraction (free-tier default)
 │ ├── rules_extractor.py # zero-API-key regex fallback
+│ ├── enrichment.py # post-extraction derived-field fill-ins (e.g. policy tenure)
 │ └── main.py # CLI entrypoint
 ├── webapp/
 │ ├── app.py # Flask backend (wraps src/ pipeline)
 │ ├── templates/index.html
 │ ├── static/style.css
 │ ├── static/app.js
 │ └── uploads/ # PDFs uploaded via the UI land here
 ├── samples/ # provided sample GMC policy PDFs
 ├── output/ # generated JSON per PDF (+ run summary) — read by both CLI and UI
 ├── requirements.txt
 └── README.md
 ```